magpie-ea/magpie-backend/README.md

 6. Run `mix deps.get; mix ecto.create; mix ecto.migrate` in the app folder.

+7. Run `npm install` to install the frontend dependencies.

-7. Run `mix phx.server` to run the server on `localhost:4000`.
+8. Run `mix phx.server` to run the server on `localhost:4000`.

-8. Every time a database change is introduced with new migration files, run `mix ecto.migrate` again before starting the server.
+9. Every time a database change is introduced with new migration files, run `mix ecto.migrate` again before starting the server.